dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

   Typically, double the value used for the server's <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> to set the timeout for the client's server timeout (`serverTimeoutInMilliseconds` or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.ServerTimeout>, default: 30 seconds).

   > [!IMPORTANT]
-  > The keep-alive interval (`keepAliveIntervalInMilliseconds` or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval>) isn't directly related to the reconnection UI appearing.
-The keep-alive interval doesn't necessarily need to be changed.
-If the reconnection UI appearance issue is due to timeouts, the server timeout can be increased and the keep-alive interval can remain the same.
-The important consideration is that if you change the keep-alive interval, make sure that the timeout value is at least double the value of the keep-alive interval and that the keep-alive interval on the server matches the client setting.
+  > The Keep-Alive interval (`keepAliveIntervalInMilliseconds` or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval>) isn't directly related to the reconnection UI appearing.
+The Keep-Alive interval doesn't necessarily need to be changed.
+If the reconnection UI appearance issue is due to timeouts, the server timeout can be increased and the Keep-Alive interval can remain the same.
+The important consideration is that if you change the Keep-Alive interval, make sure that the timeout value is at least double the value of the Keep-Alive interval and that the Keep-Alive interval on the server matches the client setting.
   >
   > In the following example, a custom value of 60 seconds is used for the server timeout.